 The test filename is significant in determining the type of test it contains, and enabling specific optional features.
-This page documents the various flags avaiable and their meaning.
+This page documents the various flags available and their meaning.

 These flags must be the last element in the filename before the

 foo-manual-other.html will not.
 Unlike test features, test types

 are mutually exclusive.

 - Indicates that a test is a non-automated test.

 - Indicates that a file is not a test but a support file.
 Not

 - Indicates that a file is a visual test.